 Feed your baby when you see these early feeding cues:

 - Eyes and eyelids moving in light sleep;

 - Turning head and rooting (reaching with mouth).

-Responding to your babies cues will help to make breastfeeding easier and will help build good milk supply and prevent full breasts (engorgement).
+Responding to your baby's cues will help to make breastfeeding/chestfeeding easier.
+It will also help build a good milk supply and prevent full breasts (engorgement).
 Your baby will probably cry less and gain weight faster.
 For more information on feeding cues: